Jim Moray: Recording artist

-On 1 February 2010 it was announced that Jim Moray's fourth album In Modern History would be given away as a covermount CD with the June edition of Songlines magazine, with a street date of 30 April 2010.
-It was also announced that the album would be available in a deluxe box set and standard editions on 7 June 2010.
+On 1 February 2010, Jim Moray's fourth album In Modern History was announced as being given away as a covermount CD with the June edition of Songlines magazine, with a street date of 30 April 2010.
+The album also would be available in a deluxe box set and standard editions on 7 June 2010.

-Moray's fifth studio album Skulk was released on Bandcamp with no build-up or warning in January 2012 going straight to number 1 on the Bandcamp chart.
+Moray's fifth studio album, Skulk, was released on Bandcamp with no build-up or warning in January 2012, going straight to number one on the Bandcamp chart.
 It received a full release on 9 April 2012.
-Moray received three nominations in the BBC Radio 2 Folk Awards for Best Album, Folk Singer of the Year and Best Traditional Track (for Lord Douglas), winning the latter category.
+Moray received three nominations in the BBC Radio 2 Folk Awards for Best Album, Folk Singer of the Year, and Best Traditional Track (for Lord Douglas), winning the last category.

-Along with singer and guitarist Sam Carter, in 2014 Moray launched a new band named False Lights to play traditional music with electric instruments.
-Their album Salvor, produced by Moray, was released in February 2015 and they announced headline shows at Folk East, Trowbridge Village Pump and Homegrown festivals.
+Along with singer and guitarist Sam Carter in 2014, Moray launched a new band named False Lights to play traditional music with electric instruments.
+Their album Salvor, produced by Moray, was released in February 2015 and they announced headline shows at Folk East, Trowbridge Village Pump, and Homegrown festivals.

-Moray's sixth album Upcetera was released on September the 30th 2016, featuring orchestral arrangements blended with electric rhythm section, electronic soundscapes and, on several tracks, viol played by Damon Albarn and Nico Muhly collaborator Liam Byrne.
-It was nominated for Best Album and Best Original Track for Sounds Of Earth at the 2017 BBC Radio 2 Folk Awards, at which he also performed the opening track Fair Margaret And Sweet William.
+Moray's sixth album, Upcetera, was released on September the 30th 2016, featuring orchestral arrangements blended with electric rhythm section, electronic soundscapes and, on several tracks, viol played by Damon Albarn and Nico Muhly collaborator Liam Byrne.
+It was nominated for Best Album and Best Original Track for Sounds of Earth at the 2017 BBC Radio 2 Folk Awards, at which he also performed the opening track Fair Margaret and Sweet William.

-On Moray's seventh album The Outlander he explored a more stripped down style of playing and arranging influenced by the British folk revival of the 1960s and 70s and featuring Bellowhead fiddle player Sam Sweeney on six tracks.
+On Moray's seventh album, The Outlander, he explored a more stripped-down style of playing and arranging influenced by the British folk revival of the 1960s and '70s and featuring Bellowhead fiddle player Sam Sweeney on six tracks.
 It was released on 11 October 2019 and was Moray's first album to be released on vinyl as well as CD and download.

-In February 2023 Moray entered Abbey Road Studios to re-record songs from across his career to celebrate 21 years of recording and performing.
+In February 2023, Moray entered Abbey Road Studios to re-record songs from across his career to celebrate 21 years of recording and performing.
 These recordings were released as Beflean in November 2023, and named as Tradfolk.co's album of the year.

-Moray has spoken of receiving abuse online because he wants folk music to become more mainstream.
+Moray has spoken of receiving abuse online for his hopes of making traditional music relevant to mainstream audiences.